wrf/pdbcolor/README.md

 # pdbcolor
-Python code to color a PDB structure based on percent identity from a multiple sequence alignment
+Python code for PyMOL to color a PDB structure based on percent identity from a multiple sequence alignment.
+By default, gray indicates less than 50% identity, following reverse rainbow order (so blue to red) to show increasing identity, with magenta showing 100% identity (excluding gaps or missing data).
+Colors are defined in the `color_by_identity.py` script, where triplets are RGB values of 0 to 1 (so 1,1,1 is white).
+Thresholds of identity are actually determined in the `pdb_site_identity.py` script, where the scores are calculated and printed in the ATOM records in the PDB file.

 ## Instructions ##
 1) Generate a multiple sequence alignment, which must include the sequence of the target PDB structure.
-For instance, the protein [Symplectin](https://bitbucket.org/wrf/squid-transcriptomes/src) is the target, and residues will be colored based on the percentage identity of this sequence.
+For instance, the protein [Symplectin](https://bitbucket.org/wrf/squid-transcriptomes/src) is the target, and residues will be colored based on the percentage of residues in other sequences that are identical to this sequence.

 `mafft-linsi symplectin_w_outgroups.fasta > symplectin_w_outgroups.aln`

-2) Using the alignment and the PDB file, assign the temperatureFactors to conservation scores using `pdb_site_identity.py`:
+2) Using the alignment and the PDB file (here generated using the [SWISS-MODEL](https://www.swissmodel.expasy.org/) server), reassign the temperatureFactors based on conservation scores using `pdb_site_identity.py`.
+The target sequence is indicated using the `-s` option, and must exactly match the name given in the alignment.
+The script assumes the residues in the PDB file are numbered based on this sequence, meaning even if the PDB file starts with residue 10 (say the first 9 were disordered or cleaved), the sequence still must start with residue 1.

 `pdb_site_identity.py -p symplectin_model.pdb -s Symplectin -a symplectin_w_outgroups.aln > symplectin_model_w_scores.pdb`

+In a normal PDB file, the temperatureFactor or beta-factor is the second to last term, here in the first atom it is 0.82.

+`ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  0.82           N  `

+The script identifies the residue number, and changes the temperatureFactor for each atom of that residue, here to 5.00, indicating reasonably high identity (>80%) at this position.
+This alanine will be colored green.

+`ATOM      1  N   ALA A  11       1.483 183.030  20.022  1.00  5.00           N  `

 3) Open the PDB file in PyMOL: